-With solidarity, apathy and a few songs, Ukraine’s ‘unity day’ reflects a weary nation
+With solidarity, apathy and a few songs, Ukraine’s ‘Unity Day’ reflects a weary nation

 “People are scared on the inside,” he said.

 Like many Ukrainians, Klymenko was keeping up on developments.
-He knew the Russians had announced troops were being pulled back from the border, but the NATO had yet to confirm any meaningful drawdown.
-Targeted cyber strikes against Ukrainian businesses and agencies were still underway.
+He knew the Russians had announced troops were being pulled back from the border, but NATO had yet to confirm any meaningful drawdown.
+Targeted cyberstrikes against Ukrainian businesses and agencies were still underway.
 He saw predictions that the fighting would begin in the early morning hours.

-And were you able to sleep on the night before “Invasion Day,” Mr. Klymenko?
+And were you able to sleep on the night before “invasion day,” Mr. Klymenko?

 “Of course,” he said.

-As 10 a.m. approached, there were few signs that a mass show of patriotism was about to go display.
+As 10 a.m. approached, there were few signs that a mass show of patriotism was about to go on display.

 Someone passed out handmade posters — “Ukraine is United” and “Unity Equals Love.”
 By the time the first strains of the national anthem began to play, some 100 people had gathered.
 They sang together in the cold as journalists looked on and two drones buzzed overhead.
 One car sounded a note of drive-by solidarity.